VitalijusNi/SelfEducational/README.md

 In Time project I've used object addition and substraction.
 (Not perfect code with substraction)

-Right now, continue to learn more deeply about object oriented programming in Python.
+Right now, continue to learn more deeply about object oriented programming in Python - Static method, custom exceptions.

+Also taking more to the advanced functions and lambda function.